pdenno/owl-db-tools/README.md

-# owl-tools - a library for reading OWL into a Datahike database
+# owl-db-tools - a library for reading OWL into a Datahike database

 This library uses clojure-wrapped [Apache Jena](https://jena.apache.org/) to read OWL ontologies into a [Datahike](https://datahike.io/) database.